TailoredAgents/JoslynAi/README.md

 - See `packages/core/prompts/*` and `packages/core/templates/*`.

+Telemetry & memory

+- Copilot runs are recorded in `agent_runs` with a `feature` tag.
+- Conversation excerpts persist per child in `copilot_conversations` for quick follow-ups.
+- Admin usage dashboards (`/admin/usage`) surface costs, tokens, and run counts.

 ## Multi-tenancy

 - Requests are org-scoped.
 In development, the API reads the `x-org-id` header (defaults to `demo-org`).
 In production, the authenticated user/session determines org.